An intimate relationship between musician, instrument and extraordinary music

 ‘Soliloquy is about an internal world.
 The audience bear witness to a very personal, private outpouring.
 The focus is deliberately narrow – one instrument, one player, one composer, one collection of music, one dancer.
 It is minimal, to make it as eloquent and distilled as possible,’ says Genevieve.

-With lighting designed by Nick Schlieper, audiences are immersed in an ever more vivid and intimate drama.
+With lighting designed by Niklas Pajanti, audiences are immersed in an ever more vivid and intimate drama.
 Whether you’ve seen Genevieve Lacey in traditional recitals or recent contemporary works, this is an opportunity to get closer than ever to the mind of this remarkable artist.

 Thursday 22 November 7.30pm